 I recently added a page called Real World Flying Lessons.
 These are my thoughts and recommendations, based on plenty of experience, that I hope can improve some problematic maneuvers on flight tests and keep you out of trouble in your general flying.
 This section is NOT intended to replace the POH, FTM or FTG, but rather to address common issues I see in flight tests and flying in general.
 It is intended for students, instructors and licensed pilots.
-Check back often.
-I’ll be adding new maneuvers regularly.
+I’ll be adding new maneuvers from time to time.

 Now the unavoidable COVID19 information: one positive thing during this uncertain time is that flight schools are all quite busy.
 It’s a bit of a head scratcher as to why this is so, but I’ll take it.
 Please book your flight test well in advance.
 My dance card is almost full.

 Speaking of covid, it’s still out there.
 I know because I have it now (Nov 2022), thanks to a student in groundschool.
 Thus, I expect that masks will be worn during all flight tests and all freelance instructional flights.
 Please don’t forget to bring one.